Controversial Executive Orders

 On his very first day in office, President Obama signed three executive orders to draw a clear distinction between the policies of his administration and his predecessor's.
 One of the orders essentially banned the use of "enhanced" interrogation techniques like waterboarding and instructed the CIA and the armed forces to strictly follow the interrogation procedures outlined in the Army field manual [source: CNN].
 The most controversial executive order called for the closure of the Guantanamo Bay detention facility within a year, which ultimately failed to happen.

 President Trump signed 55 executive orders in his first year in office — more than any president since Lyndon Johnson — including directives for building his promised 2,000-mile (3,218-kilometer) wall along the border with Mexico and attempts to dismantle the Affordable Care Act.
 Ironically, Trump had previously criticized Obama for signing executive orders, seeing them as an end-run around Congress [source: Cellizza and Petulla].
+By the end of his four-year term, Trump had issued 220 executive orders; Obama issued 276 over eight years of office [source: Federal Register].

-So did all these actions require executive orders?
+Did all these actions require executive orders?
 Probably not but, as a former Clinton staffer told the L.A.
 Times, "it makes for a good show."
 The White House responded that the formality of an executive order, with a signing ceremony and the attention of the media, can draw more attention to a situation than it would otherwise receive [source: Eilperin and Cameron].